 This sounds silly, but if you’re seeing large discrepancies, always ask the vendor to verify the URL they were sending traffic to.
 We’ve seen cases where clients have accidentally provided invalid URLs or URLs to a different website and therefore traffic was going to an unintended location.

 Not every tactic we roll out as marketers is going to work perfectly the first time.
 To get the best value from your marketing investment, you have to make choices.
 And to make the right choices, you need data you can trust.

 And confidence that it’s being presented accurately.

 This post is part of a series on digital marketing analytics.
-To read the others, follow this link or subscribe to our blog to get updates when new posts are available.
+To read the others, follow this link.